SVZ used last week’s Food Ingredients Europe (FiE) show in Frankfurt to announce that it had signed-up to the Sustainable Juice Covenant.

 SVZ used FiE to showcase a range of purées and concentrates, suitable for a number of applications – from beverages and baby food to dairy products and baked goods.

-“From clean-label, natural and minimally processed to healthy and reduced sugar, consumers have more demands than ever before and we are well-placed to help our customers meet these needs,” said SVL sales director Johan Cerstiaens.
+“From clean-label, natural and minimally processed to healthy and reduced sugar, consumers have more demands than ever before and we are well-placed to help our customers meet these needs,” said SVZ sales director Johan Cerstiaens.